-Homework: You will need a spiral notebook or composition book (no three-ring binders!) in which to complete homework problems.
+Homework: You will need a composition book (spiral notebooks and three-ring binders will not be accepted) in which to complete homework problems.
 I will refer to this as your journal.
 Reading and journal problems will be assigned daily in addition to optional practice problems.
 Check the course website or the posting outside my office after each class for the assignment.
-You are encouraged to find a partner or two with whom you can work on some of these problems.
+Though you should work part of each assignment on your own, you are encouraged to find a partner or two with whom you can discuss some of these problems.
 Your journal should not contain class notes or lab work, but feel free to include any additional thoughts or observations you have about the class.
 Follow these guidelines for your journal work: